Wisesofthemall/Netfloo-2.0/README.md

 - Browse movies and TV shows by category
 - Search for movies and TV shows
-- View details of a movie or TV show, including a trailer, cast, and synopsis
+- View details of a movie or TV show, including a trailer, genres, and title
 - Add movies and TV shows to your watchlist
 - Log in with your Google account to sync your watchlist across devices